jauntsdn/netty-websocket-http1/README.md

 ### use case & scope

-* Intended for dense binary data & small text messages: no extensions (compression) support.
+* Intended for dense binary data & text messages: no extensions (compression) support.

 * No per-frame heap allocations in websocket frameFactory / decoder.